Excidion/reproML/reproML/docs/structure.md

 from src.data import make_dataset
 ```
-Treat the notebooks as kind of an explratory *playground* but nothing more.
-They can be great to test ideas, but are **never considered to be delivered software**.

 ??? tip "Integrate Notebooks into the documentation"
     Maybe you have one analysis in one of your notebooks that you are really proud of.